 Checking out at the cashier

-We dined at Salad Stop!, one of my favorite food outlets!
-I did an interview with the Salad Stop! owners last year as part of the Successful Businesses Interview Series.
-You can check it out here: Interview: Salad Stop! – Providing a Healthy and Tasty Meal Alternative for Modern People.
+We dined at Salad Stop!, one of my favorite food outlets! 😉 I did an interview with the Salad Stop! owners last year as part of the Successful Businesses Interview Series.
+You can check it out here: Interview: Salad Stop! – Healthy Meals for Modern People.

 Preparing to eat.
 Going healthy with salads!